 \subsubsection{Modularity.}

 One common source of imprecision in modular flows is when functions take a mutable reference as input for the purposes of passing the mutable permission off to an element of the input.

-For example, the function \Verb|crop| from the \Verb|image| crate returns a mutable view on a sub-image of a bigger image.
-No data is mutated, but rather the mutable permission is passed from whole image to sub-image.
+For example, the function \Verb|crop| from the \Verb|image| crate returns a mutable view on an image.
+No data is mutated, only the mutable permission is passed from whole image to sub-image.
 However, a modular analysis on the \Verb|image| input would assume that \Verb|image| is mutated by \Verb|crop|.

 Another common case is when a value only depends on a subset of a function's inputs.
 The modular approximation assumes all inputs are relevant to all possible mutations, but this is naturally not always the case.